 When Forrest first learns to play ping-pong in the infirmary, he is told the trick is to "keep his eye on the ball" by another soldier.
 After that moment, whenever he is shown playing ping-pong, he never blinks.

-Forrest and Dan's Shrimp Emporium "Bubba Gump", is now a themed restaurant in 33 locations around the world in the U.S., Japan, China, Mexico, Malaysia, Philippines and Indonesia.
-There is one in Orlando, Florida, at the entrance to the Universal theme parks there.
+Forrest and Dan's Shrimp Emporium, "Bubba Gump," is now a themed restaurant in thirty-three locations around the world in the U.S., Japan, China, Mexico, Malaysia, Philippines, Indonesia and the U.K. There is one at the entrance to the Universal theme parks in Orlando, Florida, at the Anaheim Gardenwalk in walking distance from Disneyland Park (TM) in Anaheim, California in the Los Angeles area, at Pleasure Pier in Galveston, Cannery Row, Texas, City Market in Charleston South Carolina, the Mall of America in Bloomington, Minnesota, Navy Pier in Chicago, Illinois and downtown Gatlinburg, Tennessee.

 The park bench that Tom Hanks sat on for much of the movie was located in historic Savannah, Georgia, at Chippewa Square.
 The fiberglass bench he sat on, since then, has been removed and placed into a museum to avoid being destroyed by bad weather, or possibly stolen.
 The church where the feather first falls was about 100 yards just down the street from the bench.
 To this day, the bench is held in the Savannah History Museum, Savannah, Georgia.